 The database facilitates first contacts between potential partners from donor states and the Czech Republic.
 It gathers the operators who are interested in bilateral cooperation in projects supported by the EEA and Norway Grants.
 It is possible to upload own profile and join the database.

 - Consultations of Potential Partners

-In case you seek recommendation for a potential project partner from Iceland, Liechtenstein, Norway or Czech Republic, you can follow up with the contacts on programme representatives or donor programme partners bellow:
+In case you seek recommendation for a potential project partner from the Czech Republic, Iceland, Liechtenstein or Norway, you can follow up with the contacts on programme representatives and experts bellow:

 The Icelandic Centre for Research (Rannis)